Zero-Day Attack

 If you’re wondering how to defend against zero-day attacks and protect your business, there are several steps you can take to do so.
 Zero-day attack cybersecurity measures can include:

-- Bug bounty programs: Large businesses often use these to reward those who uncover vulnerabilities and inform the business, rather than the hacker community.
+· Bug bounty programs: Large businesses often use these to reward those who uncover vulnerabilities and first inform the relevant business rather than the hacker community.

-- Vulnerability scanning: Security professionals and security software can help businesses scan for any flaws or vulnerabilities that might otherwise go unnoticed.
+· Vulnerability scanning: Security professionals and security software can help businesses to scan for any flaws or vulnerabilities that might otherwise go unnoticed.

-- Security software: From web application firewalls and intrusion protection systems to next-gen anti-virus solutions, businesses should ensure they have the latest systems in place as part of a robust cybersecurity system.
+· Security software: From web applications, bot mitigation software, firewalls and intrusion protection systems to next-gen anti-virus solutions, businesses should ensure they have the latest systems in place as part of a robust cybersecurity system.

 Businesses can also take steps with their outreach and education programs to ensure that they have a solid defense against zero-day attacks.
-Teaching users about phishing and other cybersecurity risks such as account takeover (ATO) attacks is one part of this.
-Another is ensuring that multi-factor authentication and a strong fraud monitoring system are in place, as strong confidence in user identification is an integral part of best-practice security.
+Teaching users about phishing and other cybersecurity risks is one part of this.
+Another is ensuring that multi-factor authentication (MFA) is in place, as strong confidence in user identification is an integral part of best-practice security.